Questions? Call or text anytime 📞 818-446-9627

 Building Your Postpartum Plan

 Just as you have a birth plan, creating a postpartum plan can be incredibly helpful.
 This involves talking with your partner about the division of labor, organizing a meal train, and identifying who you can call for help when you're feeling overwhelmed.
-Sometimes, the trigger for PPD can appear much later, so knowing the signs of late-onset postpartum depression is also part of a good plan.
+Sometimes, the trigger for PPD can appear much later, so knowing the signs of is also part of a good plan.

 Understanding Your Story to Find the Right Help